-Following a consultation exercise last year, in the 2017 Budget the Government confirmed its plans to roll-out digital tax returns from next April.
+Following a consultation exercise last year, in the 2017 Budget the Government set out plans to roll-out digital tax returns from April 2018.
 To begin with unincorporated businesses and landlords would have to file income tax returns this way, if their annual turnover exceeded the VAT registration threshold – the point at which traders are requirement to account for VAT – although those with a turnover below this threshold would have another year to prepare.
 Businesses, self-employed people and landlords with turnovers under £10,000 would be exempt from these requirements.

 Many stakeholders have raised concerns about the potential impact of digital tax returns for taxpayers who may be digitally excluded, or have limited experience of using computers for their financial record keeping.
 HMRC’s tax information & impact note on this reform, published alongside the Budget, notes the following: